- Emergency Shutdown

 SCRAM from Hot Zero Power – Dynamics

-The rate at which the reactor fission rate decays immediately following shutdown is similar for all reactors provided a large amount of negative reactivity is inserted.
-After a large negative reactivity addition the neutron level undergoes a rapid decrease of about two decades (prompt drop) until it is at the level of production of delayed neutrons.
+The rate at which the reactor fission rate decays immediately following the shutdown is similar for all reactors, provided a large amount of negative reactivity is inserted.
+After a large negative reactivity addition, the neutron level undergoes a rapid decrease of about two decades (prompt drop) until it is at the production level of delayed neutrons.

 But even if it were possible to insert an infinite negative reactivity, the neutron flux would not immediately fall to zero.
 Prompt neutrons will be absorbed almost immediately.
 It is consistent with the prompt drop formula.
 Therefore the resulting neutron flux will be: